-Animals from these breeds will only become eligible once the governing legislation is amended so they cannot be claimed for SSBSS 2016.
+Animals from these breeds only became eligible once the governing legislation was amended so they could not be claimed prior to 2017.

 Any animals from these breeds which have previously been claimed in 2015 or 2016 (which will have failed validation) can be submitted on new claims in 2017.